cscrivner/coltanscrivner.com/content/project/Hatred/index.md

   focal_point: Smart
 summary: What is the function of hatred?
 tags:
-- curiosity
+- emotion
-- death
+- hatred
-- violence
+- anger
 title: The Cognitive Architechture of Hatred
 weight: 2
 url_code: ""